Jawaharlal Nehru University sedition row: Community response

 Forty senior journalists from around the country, alumni of JNU, condemned the arrests stating that every university should protect dissenting members however unpalatable they may be to the mainstream opinion.
 They chastised the "government in power" for using the incidents as a ruse to attack a higher education institution and regarded it as a part of the attacks on dissent and freethinking.
 A group of professors from the Indian Institute of Technology, Bombay said that the state cannot dictate the many meanings of what it means to be "Indian" or mandate the meaning of "nationalism."

 Lyricist and film director Gulzar said that he felt he and his country to be safe when he saw youngsters raising their voices in dissent.
 The BBC and several other commentators called the whole protest movement an "Indian spring" of 2016.
 Journalist Prem Shankar Jha described the arrests as an "abuse of the law," and stated that they constituted a "re-emergence of a totalitarian threat."

 In contrast, an article published by Mohandas Pai argued that university students needed to focus on their academic studies rather than politics.
 The article garnered substantial support online, although a number of people also disputed the article, making the argument that education involved more than just academic learning.

 International response

 More than 500 academics from around the world, including JNU alumni, released a statement in support of the protesting students, stating that the JNU stands for a vital imagination of the space of a university that "embraces critical thinking, democratic dissent, student activism, and the plurality of political beliefs."

-In a separate statement, over 130 well-known scholars, including Noam Chomsky, Orhan Pamuk, Akeel Bilgrami and Sheldon Pollock called it a "shameful act of the Indian government" to invoke sedition laws formulated during colonial times to silence criticism.
+In a separate statement, over 130 well-known scholars, including Noam Chomsky, Judith Butler, Orhan Pamuk, Akeel Bilgrami and Sheldon Pollock called it a "shameful act of the Indian government" to invoke sedition laws formulated during colonial times to silence criticism.
 They also criticized "the culture of authoritarian menace that the present government in India has generated."
 Students from UC Berkeley, Yale University and University of London showed their solidarity with the protesting students, by narrating Kanhaiya Kumar's "seditious" speech in English, and uploading their videos online.